arilaakso/viewinginsights/README.md

 You can download your YouTube watching history from Google in JSON format.
 The app categories the data and stores it in an SQLite database for further analysis.

-This first version only categorizes and cleans the data.
-Some example statistics are plotted in Jupyter notebooks in 'plots' folder.
+Some graphs are plotted in Jupyter notebooks in 'plots' folder.
 I have tested this with only my own data, and some tweaking may be needed to make it work with yours.
-Let me know if you have any issues.

 ## KNOWN LIMITATIONS
 - YouTube logs videos watched soon after you have started watching it.
 Calculating total watch time from that data is not really realistic.
 I don't think there is a good workaround for it.